DeSantis faces fresh challenges with return to campaign trail

 DeSantis largely received positive coverage for his response to the storm, which served as an opportunity to showcase his executive leadership skills in a crisis.

-But the governor now face a tough road as he resumes his campaign tour, with recent polling showing former President Trump dominating the GOP primary.
+But the governor now faces a tough road as he resumes his campaign tour, with recent polling showing former President Trump dominating the GOP primary.

 “We are eager to get back into the early states,” DeSantis’s campaign manager James Uthmeier said last week on Fox News.
 “I think Iowans, they’re seeing a true leader.
 They’re seeing a man that’s driven by faith in God, love for family, service over self.
 They’re seeing somebody who actually walks the walk, who delivers.”